bniehoff/lennard-jones-particles-c/README.md

 # molecular-dynamics
 Molecular Dynamics simulation of a microcanonical ensemble of ~10000 particles subject to pairwise Lennard-Jones interactions, within a cubical box with periodic boundary conditions.
+See the Jupyter notebook Molecular-Dynamics.ipynb for analysis the simulation and the output it produces.

 The main program is written in C under md-simulate.c, md-simulate.h.
 The usage (with defaults) is

 md-simulate --cellcount 5 --density 0.8 --temperature 0.9 --output-directory "data" --prefix "rho_0.8/T_0.9"